p-hlp/CTAGDRC/README.md

 ![alt text](Documentation/crest-factor.PNG "Crest Factor")

 This method is a useful short term signal measure to determine the nature of a signal.
-For a steady state signal the RMS value will be close to the peak value, therefore the crest factor will be relatively small.
+For a *steady-state* signal the rms value will be close to the peak value, therefore the crest factor will be relatively small.

 The ideal time frame for the measurement was informally evaluated in [[4]] and chosen to be 200ms.
+Choosing the same time frame for both the peak and the rms detector ensures that the rms value will always be smaller than the peak value.

-Since most transients in a signal are a burst of high amplitude over a short duration (typically < 10ms) the contribution to the RMS value is relatively small in comparison to the peak value.
-This means the crest factor will be high for "transient-rich" signals and small for steady state signals.
+Since most transients in a signal are a burst of high amplitude over a short duration (typically < 10ms) the contribution to the rms value is relatively small in comparison to the peak value.
+This means, the crest factor will be high for *transient-rich* signals and small for *steady-state* signals.

 As shown in [[4]] we can combine a peak and rms detector as follows: